Do’s & Don’ts When Making A Rain Barrel For Rainwater Collection

 DON’T use old barrels that formerly held something toxic.

-This video has a good summary of the 7 biggest rain barrel mistakes that people make:
+This video provides a good summary of the 7 biggest rain barrel mistakes that people make:

-Here are some fun and easy ways to make your own rain barrel:
+Here are some fun and easy ways to make your own rain barrel the right way:

 This is a great video that shows how to recycle rain water — rather than letting it become wastewater: